 New Carriage House is breaking ground at 1240 North New Jersey in The Old Northside, an historic neighborhood with an incredible mix of mostly historic with a few modern structures sprinkled-in.
-For this project, the design-intent was to respect the original Victorian-inspired house and fit-in.
+For this project, the design-intent was to respect the original Victorian architecture and fit-in.
 We are excited to see construction underway – please check back for updates and lessons we learn along the way!

 Front of existing house has wood siding and details intact.

 Backside has had an addition and alternative siding installed.
-Over time, the entire exterior will be restored to original materials and details.
+Over time, the Owner will restore the exterior to original materials and details.

 This small two-car garage was added at some point and likely is not original to the house.
 We will be removing this guy in favor of a new two-level carriage house to include 3-car garage and fully-furnished upstairs loft apartment.

 Summer 2015: Most design work completed and approved by IHPC.
 Owner put the construction on-hold for a season.
 When construction did finally commence in late summer 2016, we provided the important 3D design images related to all the rafter, porch and bracket details to supplement the detailed set of construction documents.

 September 2016: Having offered our Construction Management services to Owner along with pricing, Owner elected to hire another party to complete the construction work.
 Images below show progress – Garage level and stair opening have been framed.